As GameStop stock crumbles, newbie traders reckon with heavy losses

 “There’s this enormous power driving Wallstreetbets, this energy: ‘Hold the line.
 We aren’t giving in.
 We aren’t giving up.
 We are in for that ride to that moon,’” he said, reiterating several of the forum’s catchphrases.
 “That is the power that keeps everyone holding their shares.”

 Wallstreetbets has long prided itself on wild, enthusiastic and often illogical stock-market gambles.
-Traders — who call themselves, affectionately, an unprintable term for people with learning disabilities — built their own insular subculture as they egged each other on for profit, camaraderie and the thrill of the hunt.
+Traders — who call themselves, affectionately, an offensive term for people with learning disabilities — built their own insular subculture as they egged each other on for profit, camaraderie and the thrill of the hunt.

 Unlike more sanitized online investment forums, Wallstreetbets specialized in “loss porn”: Blood-red graphs from members charting their own busted bets, miserable market turns and thousands — sometimes hundreds of thousands — of losses.